joshkadis/themostlaps/copy/about.md

 ## Infrequently Asked Questions

+#### What's this all about?

+If you're a cyclist in New York City, you can end up riding an absurd number of times around Prospect Park in Brooklyn or Central Park in that other borough.
+Now there's a leaderboard for that.

+This brings up an important point: NYC is home to the most diverse community of cyclists in the world but they're not all on Strava.
+So take these rankings with a grain of salt because the true lap leaders have been out there for decades.

+#### How is this different from Local Legends on Strava?

+Because we did it first.
+And because Local Legends counts all the segments that no one cares about and only for the last 90 days.

 #### Who can be on here?

-Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park.
+Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park or Central Park.

-This brings up an important point: Prospect Park is home to the most diverse community of cyclists in the world but they're not all on Strava.
-So take these rankings with a grain of salt because the true lap leaders have been out here since the days when chamois and sew-up were literal terms.

-Extra special shoutout to Postal Joe.
-Some estimate his lifetime total at **250,000 laps.** 🙌
+This site works best for paid Strava subscribers.
+If you're a free Strava user, [sign up anyway](#signup)!
+We don't have access to as much information about your rides, but we're working on it.

 #### Who made this?

 The Most Laps was conceived, designed, and built by [Josh Kadis][1], a cyclist, web developer, and product manager from Brooklyn.

-At first, Josh just wanted to use the Strava API to count all the Prospect Park laps he'd ridden.
-Then he quit his job and had some time on his hands, and things went from there...
+At first, I just wanted to use the Strava API to count all the Prospect Park laps he'd ridden.
+Then I quit my job and had some time on my hands, and things went from there...

 #### How can I contact you?

-[Email][6], [Twitter][7], or [Instagram][8], take your pick.
+[Email][6] or [Instagram][8], take your pick.
 We are particularly interested in sponsorships, freelance projects, and job offers. 😀

 #### How does it work?